 Cindy and Mark love to hike and spend time with family and friends.
 They are the parents of Sarah and Ryan.

 Community involvement is important to Mark.
-He has the privilege of serving as a chaplain for the Pennsylvania State Police.
-Mark is an active participant in the local Red Cross Chapter, a participating member of the Schuylkill Haven Council of Churches, co-chair of Community Organizations Active in Disaster (COAD), actively involved with local feeding ministries, and actively involved with the Local Housing Options Team (LHOT) – a team focusing upon the housing and homelessness issues on the county level.
-He also serves as a board member of the Schuylkill County Society of Crippled Children.
-Mark loves to plan and implement work teams, serving the community and other ministries such, as Mennonite Disaster Services.
+He has the privilege of serving as a chaplain for the Pennsylvania State Police, Troop L. Mark is an active participant in the Southern Extension of the Salvation Army, a participating member of the Schuylkill Haven Council of Churches, co-chair of Community Organizations Active in Disaster (COAD), as well as involvement with local feeding ministries, and the Local Housing Options Team (LHOT) – a team focusing upon the housing and homelessness issues on the county level.
+He also serves as a board member of the Schuylkill County Society of Crippled Children as well as a member of the Mental Health/Disabilities Services Task Force.
+Mark loves to plan and implement work teams, serving the community and involvement with ministries such as Mennonite Disaster Services.

 The core of Mark’s ministry passions: It is not only important to believe the Gospel but become like the Gospel!!!